thelucid/tache/README.md

 Thanks to [Chris Wanstrath](https://github.com/defunkt) for the original Ruby implementation and [Jan Lehnardt](https://github.com/janl) for his JavaScript port (I took a great deal of inspiration, understanding and tests from this version).

-Thanks also go out to the guys at [Shopify](https://github.com/Shopify) for the Liquid::Drop inspiration and [Gwendal Roué](https://github.com/groue) for putting up with my brainstorming on GitHub.
+Thanks also to the guys at [Shopify](https://github.com/Shopify) for their `Liquid::Drop` inspiration and [Gwendal Roué](https://github.com/groue) for putting up with my brainstorming on GitHub.

 ## Contributing